z0w0/helm/guide/colors.md

 {% endhighlight %}

-The *color* variable has been defined as the color in *colors* at index *n* (i.e. the color we want to paint the slice) and *r* is a constant representing the radius of the colour-wheel.
+The *color* variable has been defined as the color in *colors* at index *n* (i.e. the color we want to paint the slice) and *r* is a constant representing the radius of the color wheel.
 This won't actually render anything yet, because the *points* variable is just a blank list.
 Let's think about how we actually calculate the points for the slice polygon.

 Firstly, let's only use 3 points for the slice.
 This means that the outer edge of the slice will unfortunately be straight, but making it smooth is over-complicating it for such a simple example.
-The first point will be at the center of the colour-wheel (all slices will have this point in common), the second point will be at some arbitrary point on the circumference of the colour-wheel and the third will be along the circumference at some fixed increment from the second point.
+The first point will be at the center of the color wheel (all slices will have this point in common), the second point will be at some arbitrary point on the circumference of the color-wheel and the third will be along the circumference at some fixed increment from the second point.

-Essentially, in order to construct the slice we need to think of the whole colour-wheel as containing exactly *2 \* pi* radians (i.e. a circle).
+Essentially, in order to construct the slice we need to think of the whole color wheel as containing exactly *2 \* pi* radians (i.e. a circle).
 Then we can calculate this fixed increment by dividing all of these radians up into a certain amount of radians allocated to each slice, based on the number of slices (or number of colors).
 Let's model this thought process in actual code: